A couple poses at their floral alter during their elopement on Cannon Beach, Oregon

 • STEP FIVE: ENGAGEMENT PHOTOS

 We’ll take engagement photos if you’ve opted to add those to your wedding or elopement photography collection to help get to know each other and help you feel more comfortable having your photos taken.
-I’ll work with you to plan all of the details!
+I’ll work with you to plan all of the details, from locations to outfit guidance, any activities you want to include, and how to get into the right mindset to take photos.

 • STEP SIX: THE DAY IS HERE